Peach Bowl: History

+The Peach Bowl was approved by the NCAA on May 1, 1968.
+The game was created to serve as a fundraiser for the Georgia Lighthouse for the Blind Foundation, a project of the Lions Clubs of Georgia.
+Creation of the bowl is credited to Lions Club member George Pierre Crumbley Jr., known as the "Father of the Peach Bowl", who shepherded it through NCAA certification.
+While the Peach Bowl has been described as "the nation's first charity bowl", it was predated by other such games, such as the Pythian Bowl (1949–1951).

+In 1986, following years of lackluster attendance and revenue, the Peach Bowl was taken over by the Atlanta Chamber of Commerce.

-Seven of the first ten meetings (all but the 1968, 1971, and 1974 games) pitted an Atlantic Coast Conference team against an at-large opponent.
-The bowl had no automatic berths prior to 1993, but usually featured an ACC team or a team from the Southeastern Conference.
+Seven of the first ten meetings (all but the 1968, 1971, and 1974 games) pitted an Atlantic Coast Conference (ACC) team against an at-large opponent.
+The bowl had no automatic berths prior to 1993, but usually featured an ACC team or a team from the Southeastern Conference (SEC).
 From 1993 until 2013, the game matched an SEC team against one from the ACC.
 From 1993 to 2005, this matchup was the third selection from the ACC against the fourth from the SEC.
-In 2005, the bowl hosted its first-ever matchup of top 10 ranked teams.

-The Peach Bowl was the first charity bowl, and is credited to being created by Lions Club member George Pierre Crumbley Jr., known as the "Father of the Peach Bowl", who shepherded it through NCAA certification.
-The game was originally created as a fund-raiser by the Lions Clubs of Georgia in 1968, but after years of lackluster attendance and revenue, the game was taken over by the Atlanta Chamber of Commerce.

 Chick-fil-A, a fast food restaurant chain based in nearby College Park, has sponsored the game since 1997.
 From 2006 until 2013, Chick-fil-A's contract gave it full naming rights and the game was referred to as the Chick-fil-A Bowl as a result.
-The traditional "Peach Bowl" name was reinstated following the announcement that the bowl would be one of the six College Football Playoff bowls.

-The funds from the deal were used to increase payouts for the participating teams.
-In response, from 2006 to 2014 the ACC gave the committee the first pick of its teams after the BCS—usually the loser of the ACC Championship Game or one of the division runners-up.
+Funds from the sponsorship deal were used to increase payouts for the participating teams.
+In response, from 2006 to 2014, the ACC gave the committee the first pick of its teams after the BCS—usually the loser of the ACC Championship Game or one of the division runners-up.
 Also from 2006, the bowl got the fifth overall selection from the SEC (including the BCS).
 However, the BCS took two SEC schools in every season for the last nine years of its run, leaving the Chick-Fil-A with the sixth pick from the conference—usually one of the division runners-up.
-It ascended to major-bowl status when it was added to the "New Year's Six" bowls starting with the 2014 season, assuring that it would feature major conference champions and/or prestigious runners-up.